 Do you need dirt cheap car insurance coverage that saves you the most money?
 You can take proven steps to lower your car insurance premiums and get the most affordable rates.
-We have outlined 16 bullet points that you can take advantage of to save you big bucks.
+We have outlined 16 bullet points you can take advantage of to save you big bucks.

 Insurance companies use a driver’s credit score to assess their risk.
-Years of stats have shown that drivers with low credit scores get into more accidents, file more false claims, pay their premium late, and switch carriers more frequently.
+Years of stats have shown that drivers with low credit scores get into more accidents, file more false claims, pay their premiums late, and switch carriers more frequently.

 To get dirt cheap rates:

 If a new vehicle costs $35,000 and you get comprehensive coverage, you pay higher premiums to cover that high price of the car.
 On the contrary, if your used car is worth $3,500, then the cost of replacing it is a fraction of the new vehicle in this example.
-A Quick Tip: Look for used cars that are at a minimum of five years old that have low mileage.
+A Quick Tip: Look for used cars that are a minimum of five years old that have low mileage.
 Use sites like CarGurus.com to find the best deals.

-You can save 50% and more on the cost of car insurance by living in states that have cheaper rates.
+You can save 50% and more on the cost of car insurance by living in states with cheaper rates.
 For example, the average premium in Ohio is about $990, and in Michigan, one of the most expensive states to insure a vehicle, the average is $2,110 per year.
 Michigan, Louisiana, and California all have some of the highest average rates.
 Here are the five cheapest states to insure your vehicle.

 If you need dirt cheap car insurance with the lowest rates, look into a state minimum liability-only policy.
 While this “bare bones” type of coverage is affordable, it is also risky because most accidents will exceed the amount of coverage.

 For qualified drivers, liability-only rates can be as low as $39 per month.
 A Quick Tip: get higher limit liability-only coverage that gives you more excellent protection if you get into an accident.